microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Benefits of  InteractionTracker

 Most ScrollViewer usage is indirect.
 It happens simply because ScrollViewer is within another control's template.
 The old ScrollViewer works well enough for those scenarios.
 However, when an app needs to directly use a ScrollViewer it can encounter the limitations that relate to what DManip supports.
-A new InteractionTracker-based `ScrollingView` could unlock a number of new capabilities that are otherwise not possible.
+A new InteractionTracker-based `ScrollView` could unlock a number of new capabilities that are otherwise not possible.
 These are benefits for an InteractionTracker-based scrolling/zooming control compared to the DirectManipulation-based WUX ScrollViewer.

 <table>